mjdamgaard/UP-Web-Project/README_long_version.md

 # openSDB

 #### Status
-*A prototype is live now at www.opensdb.com, but it* is *a very basic and crude one.
+*A prototype is live now at [...]
+(It is no longer live as of 29.06.24, edit), but it* is *a very basic and crude one.
 One will probably only find it interesting if one is already quite interested in my semantic backend.*

 *I am currently in the process of transforming the source code into REACT, which is going on, not in the main fork, but in a different one.*